FIRST, Stop trying to be impressive

 1. Think Useful vs. Impressive

-At one point I learned to stop being afraid of not being good enough, and to just give up on ever trying to be impressive on purpose.
+At one point I learned to stop focusing on (worrying about) being impressive on purpose.
 Instead I focused on trying to be genuinely useful.

 The first step in truly impressing someone is to give them something genuinely useful or valuable.